danhowett/trace/README.md

 ## The sample case

-`trace-sample-case.json` is a comprehensive, realistic worked example: a **BlackCat/ALPHV ransomware incident** on a finance file server (`IR-2026-014`).
+`trace-sample-case.json` is a comprehensive, realistic worked example: a **ransomware incident** on a finance file server (`IR-2026-014`).
 It is designed to exercise every feature of the system, so it is useful both for evaluating TRACE and for training.

 **To load it:** open TRACE, click **Load file** in the sidebar, and select `trace-sample-case.json`.